-Purchase Requests in Limble are a streamlined way to submit a request and get approval for an expense, such as a part, service, or other item.
-Limble converts Purchase Requests into Purchase Orders when they are approved.
+Purchase requests in Limble are a streamlined way to submit a request and get approval for an expense - such as a part, service, or other item - for users who don't have permission to create purchase orders.

 Basic Comparison of Purchase Requests and POs

-- Purchase Requests only require basic information, such as vendor name, part or service needed, estimated cost, and the reason for the request.
+Purchase requests only require basic information, such as vendor name, part or service needed, estimated cost, and the reason for the request.

-- Purchase Requests have a mandatory approval process.
+Purchase requests have a mandatory approval process.

-- Once a Purchase Request is approved, it automatically becomes a Purchase Order.
+Once a purchase request is approved, it automatically becomes a purchase order.

-Here is an example of a Purchase Request:
+Here is an example of a purchase request:

 Starting Purchase Requests and POs